obhq/obliteration/README.md

 ## Get the required PS4 system files

 Obliteration requires the `PS4UPDATE1.PUP.dec` firmware file in order to work.
 We can't provide these files due to legal reasons.
-You can use [pup_decrypt](https://github.com/idc/ps4-pup_decrypt) to get `PS4UPDATE1.PUP.dec` from `PS4UPDATE.PUP` using your PS4.
+These are the steps to get the firmware file:
+1. Download this homebrew app: https://github.com/ultimaweapon/ps4-update-decryptor/actions/runs/3603862629 and install it on a jailbroken PS4
+2. Download the PUP file from https://www.playstation.com/en-us/support/hardware/ps4/system-software
+3. Put `PS4UPDATE.PUP` on the root of your USB drive and plug it to the PS4
+4. Run the decryptor.
+5. If everything goes well it will produce `PS4UPDATE1.PUP.dec` and `PS4UPDATE2.PUP.dec` to the root of USB drive

 ## Building from source